BGI-Qingdao/MetaTrass/README.md

        To build a realiable construction of the species tree, please remind that the reference genomes for MetaTrass should be non-redundant genome of all single-speices. :warning:

 3. **The reference genome** for refining the contigs should be kept with the reference database.
-     * Split library.fna to each single species fasta file
+     * Split library.fna which can find in uhgg_kraken2-db/library/ (see above) to each single species fasta file
       You can use the script (MetaTrass/script/fa_split_by_taxid.py) to covert the library.fna to single species fasta file.

      * If you already have the single-species, please ensure the filename format with taxid_genomic.fa, such as 1104_genomic.fa.